diamondHu/hello-word/README.md

 # hello-word
 Just a test

-I don't konow what to say.
+I don't know what to say.